Ryan lowers his lips to my ear. “Dance with me, Beth.”

 INSIGHT: Beth has a lot of love to give but the person whom she loved the most always fail to love her back.
 Maybe in a way her mother loved her too but because of her addiction, she failed to put Beth first before heroine.
 Beth has always tolerated how her mom gives in to all the whims of her boyfriend – to the point of being immune to her boyfriend’s abuse.’

 I guess one of the reasons why she hates Scott was because he failed her in some way.
 She believed and trusted him but he never came.
-That’s why she doesn’t have the word trust in vocabulary anymore.
+That’s why she doesn’t have the word trust in her vocabulary anymore.
 She was bad news and she believed it.
 She had done nothing to prove otherwise.
 She blamed herself why the people she loves always leave her.

 Ryan Stone.
 The jock who has a knock for writing.
 Everybody believes he has it all.
 A bright future and a perfect family.
 But that’s only for a show.
 His dad wants him to go pro after high school.
 His brother was kicked out of the house because he was gay.
 His mom wants to pretend that everything is okay.
 He’s torn between his love of writing and his love of baseball.
 He wants to do both but if he goes pro than he can’t go to college and improve his craft.
-Will he stand up for and fight for what he wants or would he just adhere to what his dad wants?
+Will he stand up and fight for what he wants or would he just adhere to what his dad wants?

 Beth and Ryan started out as a dare.
 Ryan and his friends are fond of daring each other and he doesn’t want to lose.
-And when his friends dared him to get the number of the kick-ass girl with ripped pants, he was ignored, He was dumbfounded.
+And when his friends dared him to get the number of the kick-ass girl with ripped pants, he was ignored.
+He was dumbfounded.
 When it comes to Beth, it seemed like he always loses.
 Had he found his perfect match?

 Beth and Ryan’s characters complement each other.
 I guess I can understand now why the author created another character instead of just continuing the story of Beth and Isaiah.
 To tell you the truth, I was kind of expecting them to be together.
 That Isaiah will reform and will challenge himself to persevere so that he can be worth it to Beth.
 But sadly, it didn’t happen.
 I guess in some way, it was good since Beth started to show a bit of her old self when she’s with Ryan.
 Ryan may infuriate her but he showed her that his loyalty is with her and that whatever might happen, he won’t allow her to walk away from him.
 He challenges her to be the person she was before all those awful things happened to her.
-He thought her how to trust and love herself.
+He taught her how to trust and love herself.

 What I find quite annoying sometimes is how Beth always wants to run away, then all of a sudden decides that she doesn’t want to go, then she changes her mind again.

 Though this book is nice, I still liked Pushing The Limits more.
-I connected more to Noah and Echo more than Beth and Ryan.
+I connected more to Noah and Echo than Beth and Ryan.
 Still I recommend you to read this.
 You may have a different opinion than me.
 As long as you’re a Katie McGarry fan, then you’ll love this book.